Hebrew Orphan Asylum of New York: History

 Between 1860 and 1919, some 13,500 children were admitted to the home.
 Few children, however, were adopted, since most were actually half-orphans, members of a family which one parent (usually the father) had deserted and which the surviving parent could not support.
 The asylum was used, in effect, as a boarding school.

 In 1884 the Hebrew Benevolent Society constructed a large building at Amsterdam Avenue, between 136th and 138th Streets, in the Modern Renaissance style, designed by William H. Hume.
 The building cost $750,000 (including the land), and $60,000 a year to operate.
 The building eventually had a capacity of 1,755 children.
-It was self-sufficient enough that it was able to survive for a week on its own after it was cut off during the Blizzard of 1888.
+It was so self-sufficient that it was able to survive for a week on its own after it was cut off during the Blizzard of 1888.
 After a dysentery outbreak in 1898, caused by impurities in the city's water supply, left seven children dead, the building installed its own water filtration system.
 During the influenza epidemic of 1918 not a single child in the orphanage died.

 In 1915 the Child Welfare Act was passed, which granted allowances to widows.
 Within two years the orphanage population in the city shrank by 3,000 children as women became able to care for their children.
 By 1920 the orphanage was losing its position to the Pleasantville Cottage School (established 1912), which, unlike the Hebrew Orphan Asylum, was not a large institutional building but a group of cottages in a rural area.
 The Hebrew Orphan Asylum decided to rebuild on the cottage system on land that it owned in the Bronx; it would raise money to do this by selling the orphanage to the Yankees, who wanted land to build a rival stadium to the Polo Grounds.
 This deal fell through, the Yankees instead built a stadium in the Bronx, and the Hebrew Orphan Asylum closed in 1941.

 After the Asylum closed in 1941, the building was used by City College to house members of the U.S. Armed Forces assigned to the Army Specialized Training Program (ASTP).
 From 1946 to 1955, it was used as a dormitory, library, and classroom space for the college.
 It was called "Army Hall" until it was demolished in 1955 and 1956 by the New York City Department of Parks, who replaced it with the Jacob H. Schiff Playground.